phalcon-orphanage/docs/en/db-models-relationships.md

 The first parameter indicates the field of the local model used in the relationship; the second indicates the name of the referenced model, and the third the field name in the referenced model.
 You could also use arrays to define multiple fields in the relationship.

-Many to many relationships require 3 models and define the attributes involved in the relationship:
+Many-to-many relationships require 3 models and define the attributes involved in the relationship:

 ```php
 <?php